 Turkey thigh mince has more fat, usually 7%.
 The thigh mince does add more flavour and help to keep the Herby Turkey Burgers moist, but if you do use the breast meat they will still be delicious.

 How to serve these Herby Turkey Burgers

 These burgers are delicious whether you cook them in the oven or on the barbecue.
 If you are choosing to serve them in a bun, I would recommend toasting the cut side of the bun.
-However you don’t need to serve them in a bun to enjoy them.
-They would be really lovely with a salad or some cous cous for a light dinner.
+My Bread Rolls would be perfect.

 You can freeze these burgers when they are uncooked and defrost them in the fridge overnight.